Word Counter for Speeches

 Frequently Asked Questions

-- How many words is a 5-minute speech?
+- How many words are in a 5-minute speech?

-- How many words is a 10-minute speech?
+- How many words are in a 10-minute speech?

 Speech Length Benchmarks